th3drk0ne/sindenps/README.md

 ## 📦 Software Requirements
 - Sinden Lightgun driver (included in this repo)
-- Arduino firmware (Pro Micro + Nano builds) (Firmware downloadable from Sinden support site)
+- Arduino firmware (Pro Micro + Nano builds) (Download from the Sinden support site)
-- Sinden Lightgun software (for calibration and raw HID output)
+- Sinden Lightgun software (for calibration and raw HID output) (Download from the Sinden support site)

 ---